HomeUS Coins1922 Grant Centennial Gold Dollar : A Collector's Guide

 The Grant Memorial Gold Dollar

-The Association originally requested that the coinage consists of 200,000 gold dollars alone, with no mention of half dollars.
+The Association originally requested that the coinage consist of 200,000 gold dollars alone, with no mention of half dollars.
 It was the Senate Committee on Banking and Currency that countered with a proposal for 10,000 gold dollars and 250,000 half dollars, reluctant “to sequester so much gold.”
 In this form, the bill became law on February 2, 1922.
-Although the proceeds were intended to offset the cost of erecting monuments at Georgetown and Bethel, Ohio, and to pay for a highway between New Richmond and Point Pleasant, the monuments were apparently never built.
+Although the proceeds were intended to offset the cost of erecting monuments at Georgetown and Bethel, Ohio, and to pay for a highway between New Richmond and Point Pleasant, the monuments were never built.
 Where all the money went is unknown.

 With Star